9 Best Renters Insurance Companies in New Jersey of 2026

 - Multi-Policy: Bundling renters insurance with auto gets you a 5% discount on your rate.

-- Claims-Free: If you don’t file a claim for a specific time period.
+- Claims-Free: If you don’t file a claim for a specific period.

 - Protective Devices: Installing security systems or smart or connected home technology that can alert you to a fire or break-in.